Academic Services and Testing

 The Francis U. and Mary F. Ritz Library

-Discovery of resources needed to complete assignments can be mediated through DCC’s outstanding reference staff, providing knowledgeable assistance locating, analyzing and applying information.
+DCC’s outstanding reference staff can provide knowledgeable assistance locating, analyzing and applying information.
 DCC students and faculty have reciprocal access to other SUNY libraries through the SUNY Open Access program.
-We offer quick and efficient interlibrary loan service allowing our students to borrow from other libraries and have the materials delivered either to DCC or electronically.
-Faculty are able to take advantage of our information literacy sessions by inviting librarians into the classroom for general orientations or more specific instruction matching resources with particular assignments.
+We offer quick and efficient interlibrary loan service allowing our students to borrow from other libraries and we offer purchase on demand service to students through our e-reader loan program.
+Faculty may take advantage of our information literacy sessions by inviting librarians into the classroom for general orientations or more specific instruction matching resources with particular assignments.
 In the online environment, the Ritz Library creates research guides helping students choose appropriate resources within a particular class or discipline.
-Several of our database vendors are now providing mobile applications so that DCC students can continue to explore academic resources while on the go.
+Several of our database vendors provide mobile applications so that DCC students can continue to explore academic resources while on the go.

 The Writing Center